moores1/CS330/README.md

 ### Conditional Statements

 A basic example of an if/else statement is shown below.
 As you can see, the boolean to pass the if is `true`.
 To make an else if statement, you can add a section for `else if` with the same syntax as the first if statement.
 Inside each if/else if/ else section, you delimit the code inside with `{}`.
+However, you do not need a delimiter (this can lead to the 'dangling else' problem that will be discussed later.
 ```
 #include <iostream>